ryankrdh/Interactive-Storybook/README.md

 ## Game Functions

 The player has HP and Energy.
 When taking damage from battles, the energy will drain first before the HP.

+The player and all the animals will have their own HP and attack power.

 The player is able to 'pick up' Items to use later.

 The game is saved in the local storage to be continued later.

 ## Getting Started